david-abel/simple_rl/README.md

 # simple_rl
 A simple framework for experimenting with Reinforcement Learning in Python 2.7.

+There are loads of other great libraries out there for RL: the aim of this one is twofold:

+1. Simplicity.
+2. Reproducibility of results.

-See _experiments/run_experiments.py_ to run some basic experiments.
+See _run_experiments.py_ to run some basic experiments.

 Just requires [numpy](http://www.numpy.org/) and [matplotlib](http://matplotlib.org/).